Dizbdeedee/gmodhaxe/README.md

 All externs are fully client/server context dependent, so will only work in proper context (i.e only functions that exist in server/client will autocomplete/build in current context)

 Externs have been generated from scraped info from an older version of the gmod wiki.
-Things may be improperly typed.
+Things may be improperly typed, and therefore if you see any out of date documentation, definition or need to use a new function not avaliable, please submit a pull request or an issue.

 This has been developed alongside a new gamemode I hope to release soon - [Decept/Infect](https://github.com/ponobodod/deceptinfect).
 See this project for examples of use for this library.